purusha/k-means/README.md

 Open it.unimi.Start to run the Application GUI.

-Use only mouse to interact in the following mode:
+Use only mouse to interact:

 1) right to generate random date (this object will be clustered)